Legalities of Wildlife Management

 Trapping, Small Game, Fur Harvesting, Wildlife and Pest Control laws and regulations have become more and more complicated over the years and are continually changing.
 It truly takes a professional to stay up-to-date with them.
 We endeavor to always remain current on these rules.

 For example, Amendment 14 voted into the Colorado Constitution in 1996 by ballot initiative did serious damage to the ability of individual property owners to legally protect their property against nuisance wildlife in the most efficient, humane and cost effective manner.
-Therefore, more expensive equipment and which is humane and also more labor intensive is often required for the same end result.
+Therefore, more expensive equipment which is touted as more humane (but is actually less humane) and also more labor intensive is often required for the same end result.
 It's a rather complicated matter which we can explain further depending on your situation.

 We are extremely well acquainted with these laws.
 Part of our experience in the industry includes when Amendment 14 passed during the 6 years Trapper was President of the Colorado Trappers Association.
 Fae was then the fund raiser for 4 years in an effort that took cases to the Colorado Supreme Court to try to overturn it in the belief that it is an inhumane law.